 The Mill teamed up with Brian and Vanessa Beletic of Smuggler to craft this music video for the hip hop duo, Run The Jewels for their track ‘Ooh LA LA’ featuring Greg Nice and DJ Premier.
 The video cameos hip hop legends Greg Nice, DJ Premier and Rage Against the Machine frontman Zack de la Rocha, alongside a legion of dancers, a fleet of hot air balloons, and a mountain of burning money.

 The Mill was approached by directors Brian and Vanessa Beletic to help create an impactful film for Run The Jewels.
 In the beginning, we discussed at length the director’s ideas and one thing that we kept coming back to was scale.
 This was the first release from the new album and the creative team wanted this to be a big, in-your-face film that would compel the viewer to watch.
-The subject of classic hip-hop music videos kept coming up and what better way to convey a sense of scale then with a citywide block party?
+The subject of classic hip-hop music videos kept coming up and what better way to convey a sense of scale than with a citywide block party?

 The director’s wanted to ensure that the party set pieces would feature recognizable choreography from all eras of hip-hop and with that in mind, we decided to utilize an Xsens Link suit on set during filming.
 This would enable us to place a dancer in the suit and have them perform the choreography on the day alongside other dancers, rather than days later alone on an optical stage.
 Subtle as it may be, having the opportunity to capture performers in their natural habitat nearly always yields a more authentic performance.
 In this instance, our dancer Rob Wilson created some exceptional data for us courtesy of Samo, our choreographer.